 Halasana or the Plow Pose uncovers the hidden capabilities of your body.
 The plow is a farming instrument used in many Asian countries that churns the soil in preparation for sowing seeds.
 The pose represents the shape of the plow and is an advanced yoga pose.
 Practice the pose in the morning on an empty stomach or in the evening with a gap of 4-6 hours from your last meal.
 Hold the pose for 30-60 seconds during practice.

 Benefits: Halasana regulates metabolism and normalizes the blood sugar levels.
 This pose releases the strain in the back and enhances your posture.
 It also reduces stress and calms the brain.
 It gives your shoulder a good stretch and stimulates the underworking thyroid gland.

 6. Mayurasana (Peacock Pose)

 Mayurasana or the Peacock Pose resembles a peacock when it walks around with its feathers down.
 It seems like a complicated pose to do, but with a little practice, it gets comfortable.
 It is best to practice this pose in the morning on an empty stomach as your body has the energy generated from digesting the meal of the previous night.
 Hold this pose for 30-60 seconds during practice.

 Benefits: Mayurasana detoxifies the body and keeps fever at bay.
 It strengthens your abdominal area, energizes your kidneys, and fights diabetes.
 It makes your spine stronger and improves posture.
-The asana improves concentration and coordination between the mind and the body.
+The asana improves concentration and coordination between the mind and the body, which might improve mental clarity and brain health.

 7. Sirsasana (Headstand)